alfredo/vagrant-instance/README.rst

 - vagrant  > 9.0 http://vagrantup.com/
 - virtualBox https://www.virtualbox.org/

-If you feel adventurous you can install the beta vagrant package that doesn't require a ruby gem.
+If you feel adventurous you can install the release candidate 1.0 vagrant as a package that doesn't require a ruby gem.

 http://downloads.vagrantup.com/tags/v1.0.0.rc1